-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum. diabetes.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum. blood sugar (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Covered services include: 0% - 20% coinsurance for each Medicare-covered supply to monitor blood glucose.
+0% - 20% coinsurance for each Medicare-covered supply to monitor blood glucose.
+Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Diabetes self-management training is covered under certain conditions.
-O% - 20% coinsurance for each Medicare-covered supply to monitor blood glucose.
-O% coinsurance for OneTouch/LifeScan supplies, including test strips, glucose monitors, solutions, lancets and lancing devices.
+0% coinsurance for OneTouch/LifeScan supplies, including test strips, glucose monitors, solutions, lancets and lancing devices.
 20% coinsurance for non-OneTouch/LifeSc an supplies, including test strips, glucose monitors, solutions, lancets and lancing devices, with a medical exception.
-O% - 20% coinsurance for each Medicare-covered supply to monitor blood glucose.
-O% coinsurance for OneTouch/LifeScan supplies, including test strips, glucose monitors, solutions, lancets and lancing devices.
+0% coinsurance for OneTouch/LifeScan supplies, including test strips, glucose monitors, solutions, lancets and lancing devices.
 20% coinsurance for non-OneTouch/LifeSc an supplies, including test strips, glucose monitors, solutions, lancets and lancing devices, with a medical exception.
-Notes: diabetic shoes and inserts. diabetic shoes and inserts.
+Notes: \$0 copay for Medicare-covered diabetic shoes and inserts.
+20% coinsurance for Medicare-covered diabetic shoes and inserts.
 We cover diabetic supplies made by OneTouch/LifeScan.
 We exclusively cover OneTouch/LifeScan glucose monitors and test strips.
 We also cover OneTouch/LifeScan lancets, solutions and lancing devices.
-You should order your LifeScan starter kit, including the model of meter you prefer, by contacting LifeScan directly at 1-877-764-5390.
-Use order code: 123AET200.
-LifeScan will send you a \$0 copay for Medicare-covered diabetes self-management training.
-40% coinsurance for Medicare-covered diabetes self-management training.
+You should order your LifeScan starter kit, including the model of \$0 copay for Medicare-covered diabetes self-management training.
+50% coinsurance for Medicare-covered diabetes self-management training.